What is Forced Regeneration?

 Yes, some trucks do require you to perform a forced regeneration before it will clear certain fault codes.
 The reason is, is that the ECU wants to see that a forced regeneration is performed in order to clear the codes.

 Example: 2013 Volvo D13 – SPN 4094 FMI 1 – SCR Conversion Efficiency low – A forced regeneration is required to clear this fault code.
-The measurement of PPM between the Inlet NOx 1 sensor & Outlet NOx 2.
+The measurement of PPM (parts per million) between the Inlet NOx 1 sensor & Outlet NOx 2 are out of range and causing this fault code.
 It’s recommended to check the EGR, NOx Sensors, to make sure the PPM is within spec in order for this fault code will clear.
 The ECU will make this fault code go inactive ONLY when a forced regeneration passes with the values in the required range.
 This is an example where a fault code requires a forced regeneration.

 How much does this cost?